-Other things on the list include fixing leaks, servicing the generator, engine and outboard, servicing the winches, preparing space for the crew, figuring out our homeschooling plan and materials for the trip, stocking the boat with food and beverages, ensuring our boat has all the safety requirements laid down by ARC, updating our First Aid bag, buying Christmas presents (we won’t have much time in St Lucia before Santa comes) and during that last week we’ll be attending seminars, dinners and parties that ARC has organized!
+Other things on the list include fixing leaks, servicing the generator, engine, and outboard.
+And servicing the winches, and preparing space for the crew.
+Then there’s figuring out our homeschooling plan and materials for the trip.
+We also had to stock the boat with food and beverages.
+The boat had to have all the safety requirements laid down by ARC.
+We need to update our First Aid bag.
+And let’s not forget buying Christmas presents (we won’t have much time in St Lucia before Santa comes)!
+All this and during that last week we’ll be attending seminars, dinners, and parties that ARC has organized!

-I always thought that crossing the Atlantic Ocean was a big thing, but I don’t think I realized how big the planning part of it is.
+I always thought that a sail across the Atlantic Ocean was a big thing, but I don’t think I realized how big the planning part of it is.
 I didn’t realize that you have to consider what you’ll do if your water maker breaks.
-I didn’t even think of it breaking!
+Who thinks about it breaking!
 But if it does, you’ll need a back-up water supply.
 For everything on the boat, you need a backup.
-So, if your fridge or freezer goes down, you need enough food in cans/jars as backup.
-If you oven fails, you need another way to cook.
-And if you have to abandon ship it’s not likely that anyone will find you for hours, days and possibly weeks so you need a ‘Ditch’ or ‘Grab’ bag filled with water, food, medication, flares, fishing line and on and on.
+So, if your fridge or freezer goes down, you need enough food in cans/jars as a backup.
+If your oven fails, you need another way to cook.
+And if you have to abandon ship it’s not likely that anyone will find you for hours, days and possibly weeks.
+So you need a ‘Ditch’ or ‘Grab’ bag filled with water, food, medication, flares, fishing line and on and on.

-So – overall how do I feel about our first two weeks in Las Palmas preparing to cross the Atlantic Ocean?
+So – overall how do I feel about our first two weeks in Las Palmas preparing to sail across the Atlantic Ocean?

 Relaxed and excited.

 We arrived early enough to really give us time to do things at a moderate pace.
-I would absolutely freak out if we arrived the week before we left…that would be stress city!
+I would absolutely freak out if we arrived the week before we left…that would be a stress city!
 So I know we’ll be prepared by the time we leave so that makes me feel relaxed.
-Furthermore, the cost for a month at the Las Palmas marina is the same as 2 ½ NIGHTS in a standard marina in Italy – and water and electricity ARE included!
+Furthermore, the cost for a month at the Las Palmas marina is the same as 2 ½ NIGHTS in a standard marina in Italy.
+And water and electricity ARE included!

 And I’m so excited – heck, my family, friends and I are going to cross an ocean.

 We’re going to work with nature to move thousands of miles.
 We’ll be out of contact with the rest of the world for around 20 days.
-We’ll have highs and we’ll have lows but in the end I’m certain that we’ll look back upon this adventure as a trip of a lifetime.
-How often do you throw 7 people together in a small space to spend 20 days together working with nature to get somewhere?
+We’ll have highs and we’ll have lows.
+But in the end, I’m certain that we’ll look back upon this adventure as a trip of a lifetime.
+How often do you throw 7 people together in a small space to spend 20 days together?
+All working with nature to get somewhere?
 What an opportunity for all of us.